google-deepmind/materials_discovery/README.md

 **Structure** Loading of structures is slightly more cumbersome due to file sizes involved.
 Due to the organization of the convex hull, only one structure is needed per composition, so results from the summary can be used to pull from the compressed data directory available in the linked Cloud Bucket.
+An alternative approach to extract individual files from the compressed ZIP (so as to only extract necessary files) is exemplified in the visualization colab.

 **r²SCAN** Baseline calculations were performed via PBE functional for the calculations.
 The paper also reports metrics for binaries and tenaries with